harifrahman/harifrahman/README.md

 i'll let it as default, coz to lazy :smiling_imp:

-Currently I'm working as a programmer in a tech company located in Medan, Sumatera Utara, Indonesia, mainly focus on back-end side of a system. ;)
+Currently I'm working as a programmer in a tech financial company located in Jakarta, Indonesia, mainly focus Product Engineer. ;)

+Anyway, now i work remotely from Aceh.
+Just a learner~

+- Be humble
+- Be kind